RichCini/LomasBoards/README.md

 is misdrawn on the original schematic.
 Due to the tight layout, the original footprint is kept but the polarity is marked on the silkscreen.
 A regular tantalum fits fine.
 The original board uses a 10v tantalum.

+### Status - version 1.0-006 FINAL
+The serial headers were changed back to the 2x10 used on the prototype which then requires using a DB25F on the cable, consistent with the original.
+No other circuit changes were done.
+Minor corrections and changes to silk screen placement and the aforementioned polarity marking on C9 were done.

+### Operational Notes
+The serial section seems to be sensivite to the voltage levels used on the interface of the peripherals connected to it.
+This became evident when trying the old Move-IT file transfer program.
+My go-to serial-USB dongle wasn't driving the handshaking lines to conforming voltages.
+After changing USB interfaces, it worked.
+Original interfaces, like on a DOS laptop I keep around for such purposes, work fine.